untoldengine/UntoldEngine/scripts/untold-blender-addon/README.md

 - `Uniform Grid` uses the auto/manual tile-size controls.
 - `Quadtree` uses the floor controls and ignores uniform-grid tile sizing.
+- `KD-Tree` uses the floor controls and gives better balance than Quadtree in scenes with clustered geometry.
 - Only one partitioning algorithm is active for a given export.

 Example tiled scene layout: